Marco Gonzales: 2019–2021: Opening Day starter

-2020

-Prior to the 2020 season, Gonzales and the Mariners signed a four-year contract extension guaranteeing him $30 million, with a club option for the 2025 season.
+Prior to the 2020 season, Gonzales and the Mariners signed a four-year contract extension guaranteeing him $30 million, with a club option for 2025.
 In the pandemic-shortened 2020 season, Gonzales was named the Mariners' Opening Day starter for the second season in a row.
-On July 23, Gonzales started his first game of the season pitching 41/3 innings and giving up 3 earned runs on 73 pitches against the defending AL pennant winners the Houston Astros.
+On July 23, Gonzales started his first game of the season pitching 41/3 innings and giving up 3 earned runs on 73 pitches against the defending AL pennant winners, the Houston Astros.
 Gonzales's first start would be the shortest outing of his season as he would go on to pitch at least 5 innings per start for the remainder of the season.
-The 2020 season also included Gonzales's second-ever complete game when he pitched 9 innings, giving up 1 run and striking out 8 batters while throwing 102 pitches against the Los Angeles Angels of Anaheim on August 31.
+The 2020 season also included Gonzales's second-ever complete game when he pitched 9 innings, giving up 1 run and striking out 8 batters while throwing 102 pitches against the Los Angeles Angels on August 31.

-Gonzales finished the 2020 season with a record of 7–2 and a 3.10 ERA in 11 starts.
-In the 60-game season, Gonzales finished in the top 5 for wins and WHIP, and in the top 20 for ERA and opponent batting average in all of baseball for the first time in his career.
+Gonzales finished the season with a record of 7–2 and a 3.10 ERA in 11 starts.
+In the 60-game season, Gonzales finished in the top 5 for wins and walks plus hits per inning pitched, and in the top 20 for ERA and opponent batting average in all MLB for the first time in his career.
 He led the AL in walks per nine innings (0.904) and strikeout-to-walk ratio (9.143).

-2021–2022

-For the 2021 season, Gonzales was named the club's Opening Day starter for the third season in a row.
+For the 2021 season, Gonzales was named the club's Opening Day starter for the third consecutive season.
 He started 25 games for the year, going 10–6 with a 3.96 ERA and 108 strikeouts over 143 1/3 innings.